Tom Clyde: Criminality abounds

 The woman did the right thing and promptly called 911.
 For some reason, the police responded.
 Instead of hanging up, they dispatched an officer (or given the work load this time of year, probably several officers and a SWAT team, with a world-renown magpie behavior specialist).
 The officers quickly gained control of the situation.
 The magpie, who had no prior record, was let go with a warning.
 The homeowner was advised to use the back door until the magpie chick had recovered from the fall.
 The chick, after an evaluation and MRI at the poshpital, was sent home in good condition.

 Week after week there are disturbing reports of people standing on the Masonic Hill water tank.
 The tank has been there for many years, and it is a popular spot to stop on a mountain bike ride and enjoy the view of Old Town.
-It's one of the better views in town.
+It’s one of the better views in town.
 After twenty years or so of people pausing to enjoy the view from the water tank, the City has decided that it is a serious criminal offense.
+They have video surveillance on the tank, and don’t want anybody loitering about there.

 Obviously, we don’t want people scuba diving in the drinking water, or tampering with it in any way.
 There are already enough unpleasant chemicals in the drinking water without somebody adding any more.
 But it seems like a decent padlock on the hatch and the video camera should solve it.
 The terrorists have a list of targets—the Statue of Liberty, Golden Gate Bridge, and of course, next up, is the Masonic Hill water tank.
 You can’t be too careful these days.
 So when you bike or hike along that trail, and every natural urge says you need to stop and enjoy the view and comment that you live in one of the world’s incredibly beautiful places, resist.
 Keep moving, or you will be doing 90 days for loitering with intent to enjoy the scenery.